-The three bridge courses are:
+The three foundational courses are:

 This accelerated course covers the basics of Python programming.
 By the end of the course students will be able to develop, design, and implement Python programs, appreciate the difference between data types, learn to read from and write to files, understand and use data structures, understand and use recursion.

-Data Science Mathematics I
+Foundations in Data Science Mathematics I

 This course presents the elements of calculus essential for work in data science.
 Students will study differentiation and integration in the context of probability density and of optimization.

-Data Science Mathematics II
+Foundations in Data Science Mathematics II

 This course presents the basics of linear algebra and discrete math essential for subsequent coursework in data science.